BgeeDB/bgee-unil/src/markdown/support/gene-page/Tutorial_gene_page.md

 # Tutorial: gene page
 Throughout this tutorial we are going to look as an example at the gene CDK5 from Mouse.
-Bgee release 15.0 was used, link to the most current version of the page: https://www.bgee.org/gene/ENSMUSG00000028969/
+Bgee release 15.0 was used, link to the most current version of the page is [https://www.bgee.org/gene/ENSMUSG00000028969/](https://bgee.org/gene/ENSMUSG00000028969/)

 ## Gene search
 You can search for genes based on their name, description, synonyms, identifiers, or cross-references.